The Postgraduate Medical Education Orientation for all residents, which is MANDATORY, will be held on Tuesday, June 29, 2021.

 CBD will use time as a framework rather than the basis for progression.
 It is not anticipated that the duration of training will change for the majority of trainees.
 Residency programs will be broken down into stages, and each stage will have a series of milestones based on required competencies.
 These milestones will create more targeted learning outcomes and involve more frequent, formative assessments within the clinical workplace to ensure residents are developing and receiving feedback on the skills they need.

-All CBD programs continue to undergo the same rigorous accreditation processes as traditional programs.
+All programs implementing CBD will continue to undergo the same rigorous accreditation processes as traditional programs.
 All CBD programs (and traditional programs) will continue to lead to Royal College approved certification.
 Certification for trainees in both CBD and traditional programs will include the completion of a Royal College examination; however, residents in CBD programs will also be assessed against program milestones throughout their training.
-Within a CBD program, all milestones (documented within an electronic portfolio) and the Royal College examination must be successfully completed to achieve certification.
+Within a CBD program, all milestones and the Royal College examination must be successfully completed to achieve certification.

 For more information, please contact firstname.lastname@example.org.